keter

 For years, the Jewish Institute for Television & Cinema has observed the same patterns in Hollywood: Jewish characters reduced to familiar tropes, Jewish identity flattened into caricature, and Jewish stories told through a narrow lens that rarely reflects the depth or dignity of real Jewish life.

 Those observations were recently confirmed by data.
-JITC’s Jews on Screen study, conducted in partnership with USC’s Norman Lear Center, documented how frequently Jewish identity is softened, obscured, or left unspoken on screen, even in shows widely understood to be “Jewish.”
+JITC’s Jews on Screen study, conducted in collaboration with USC’s Norman Lear Center, documented how frequently Jewish identity is softened, obscured, or left unspoken on screen, even in shows widely understood to be “Jewish.”
 The research underscored what JITC had long suspected: these patterns have real cultural impact.

 A few years ago, JITC Founder and Executive Director Allison Josephs began asking a different question: What would it take to heal a generation of Hollywood creatives, especially Jewish writers themselves, so they could see their Jewish identity differently?

 The aim was not only to critique stereotypes, but to understand their origins.
 In moving beyond the nebbish son or the overbearing mother, we hope to reconnect with the deeper source of Jewish values: courage, generosity, moral responsibility, the sanctity of life, and the pursuit of peace.
 These values long predate Hollywood, and are far richer than the portrayals that have come to define Jewish characters on screen.
+These values are sourced in ancient Jewish texts.

 That question became the seed of the Jewish Roots Screenwriters Collective, which was announced this evening at JITC’s official Sundance panel (their third time there).